jellewe/programmeerproject/PROCESS.md

 So I finished the slider today, it's fully working.
 I also made the map and bar chart interactive: if a country on the map is clicked, information for that country will be shown in the barchart.
 I should make the line chart interactive as well, tomorrow.

 I also changed the color of countries with no data to a light shade of grey.
 The previously used black was not very well inditinguishable with the dark shade of green used for the countries with highest consumption.

+# day 7

+Today I linked the line chart with the map as well: when a country is clicked on the map, both the line chart and the bar chart are updated.

+I'm also using a dataset with world population from Kaggle, to divide the consumption data in the map by the amount of people living in the country: [Link](https://www.kaggle.com/centurion1986/world-population/data)

+I implemented this division as well.
+I also based the total production value for the map only on the food consumption, not feed.
+This makes more sense for the visualization, I feel.

+I should still implement a placeholder for the line chart if no data is available at all (some data is OK to show in the chart, but no data is not).
+I should also implement the checkbox system for the bar chart.
+And make the line chart multiseries.

+# day 8

+This day I was ill and didn't work.

+# day 9

+Today I only worked on the checkbox system, which is quite difficult to make and is still not quite working.
+I should finish it tomorrow.

+# day 10

+I managed to finish the bar chart checkboxes today.
+I should still make the barchart content update when I press a button, but this shouldn't be too difficult to implement.
+I'm happy the checkboxes are fundamentally working now.